 - Carefully fill the jar with boiling water.

 - One tablespoon at a time, add the Borax to the boiling water.
 Stir after each tablespoon to help dissolved, until all Borax has been added and dissolved.
-(There may be some unsolved Borax at the bottom.
+(There may be some remaining Borax at the bottom.
 That's OK.)

 - Drop 2-3 drops of blue food coloring into the water.
 Stir.